 Scott Egan Program Advisor (Ecology and Evolutionary Biology)

-Tom Killian (Dean of School of Natural Sciences)
+Thomas Killian (Dean of the School of Natural Sciences)

 Philip Bedient (Civil and Environmental Engineering)

 James Blackburn (Adjunct Faculty, Lecturer of Civil and Environmental Engineering)